Emilsone/Weather-app/README.md

 # Weather-app
-This is a weather app website that fetches a data from another website using api
+This is a weather app that fetches data using API